pwsafe/pwsafe/README.LINUX.md

    ```

 ## Installation on Fedora

-1. Download the .rpm file that corresponds to your distribution.
+Password Safe is available as a package in the Fedora repositories.
-2. Install it using dnf:
+To install it just use the following command.

    ```
-   $ sudo dnf install passwordsafe-*.rpm
+   $ sudo dnf install passwordsafe
    ```

 ## Installation on Gentoo